 It’s no secret that nutrition and lifestyle choices can have a big impact on your fertility.
-At Theralogix, our registered dietitians are asked every day for tips on how to improve ones’ fertility.
+At Theralogix, our registered dietitians are asked every day for tips on how to support healthy fertility.
 So, we decided to go to fertility specialists for their advice.

 Our Question for Fertility Specialists

-Some common themes included preparing early, eating a well-balanced diet, achieving a healthy weight, avoiding endocrine disruptors, and taking certain nutritional supplements for egg and sperm quality.
+Common themes included preparing early, eating a well-balanced diet, achieving a healthy weight, avoiding endocrine disruptors, and taking certain nutritional supplements to support healthy egg and sperm quality.

 1. Start preparing for conception early.

-‘The sooner the better’ reigns true when developing a healthy lifestyle to improve fertility.
+‘The sooner the better’ reigns true when developing a healthy lifestyle for optimal fertility.
 According to Dr. Carmelo S. Sgarlata, Director of Integrative Medicine Services at ORM Fertility, “Optimizing one’s health before attempting pregnancy is a critically important aspect of a successful pregnancy and healthy child.
 This is true for both women and men.
 I advise planning for a pregnancy at least three months before attempting.”

 Reproductive acupuncturist Farrar V. Duro, DOM, FABORM also believes that preparation is key.
 “We ask our patients and their partners to try to devote 3-6 months to preconception care prior to their fertility treatment by being consistent with an antioxidant-rich diet and supplement regimen, along with improving stress and enhancing blood flow through acupuncture.
 Not only do our patients feel better prepared before their IVF or IUI cycle, but they often have easier pregnancies due to addressing self-care early on.”